 The place they were to spend the next 5 days is the Blaylock Ranch in Junction, Texas.
 The verse above the kitchen reflects the love, care, hospitality and servant’s heart that resides within the saints of Blaylock Ranch: “you have refreshed the hearts of the saints” Philemon 1:7.
 They truly live out that verse.
 All this to say, the hospitality that the Blaylock’s, Chapman’s, and Shellhamer’s displayed this week is a big part of what the Lord does through whatever group comes through their retreat center.

 The week was also full of Quad riding, kayaking, fishing, going for walks, and nightly drives to the top of the hill to make phone calls home.
-The camaraderie that was achieved was exciting to see and be a part of.
+It was exciting to achieve and be a part of the camaraderie.
 Part of the tradition at Blaylock ranch is the “required” request for rain during each meal.
 It’s a fun part of the Blaylock’s ranch!

 Before breakfast on Friday morning, we all sang the beautiful hymn; “It is Well with My Soul” by Horatio G. Spafford (1863).
 There is an amazing story behind that hymn, and it was wonderful to sing on this beautiful Friday morning.
 On that Friday, there were smiles, lifted spirits, hope and a new brotherhood.
-We made our way down to the river and 6 men were baptized.
+As a result of camp, there were 6 men were baptized in the river.
 An incredible moment of beautiful ceremony where we were able to rejoice in these men’s public profession of their faith in Jesus Christ.

 During the graduation charge by Kevin, he reminded everyone that the chains they brought no longer held them.
 The men who graduated were new men; men with direction, hope, purpose, and filled with Holy Spirit who would be their help in their walk with Christ.
 As the men prepared to leave they were reminded to consistently read the Word, to be in fellowship, prayer, and stay connected with their cornermen.
 The message throughout the week highlighted the victory Christ has had in the lives of the men who accepted His free gift of salvation.